anthony-aylward/anthony-aylward.github.io/index.md

 - Deep domain knowledge of statistical genetics, functional genomics, and molecular biology topics, especially as they relate to Type 1 and Type 2 diabetes (see Publications).
-I routinely generate data-driven hypotheses for biological experiments such as ChIP-seq, ATAC-seq, RNA-seq, EMSA, reporter assays... and interpret the experimental results.
+I routinely generate data-driven hypotheses for biological experiments such as ChIP-seq, ATAC-seq, RNA-seq, EMSA, or reporter assays, and interpret the experimental results.

 - I have mentored/supervised undergraduate and/or medical school students
 on both computational and experimental biology research projects.
 See for